rafa-br34/LangtonsAnt/README.md

 `-a P(500,500)D(0,-1)M(RL)`: Creates a single ant with the state machine `RL`
 `-a P(500,500)D(0,-1)M(0)S(10)F(W);P(500,500)D(0,1)M(1)`: Creates two ants using state machine 0 and 1, ant 0 wraps and has a step size of 10
 #### `-i`:
 Defines how many iterations should be evaluated, by default it will run until all ants run out of bounds or (if wrap is enabled) will run indefinitely.
-Alternatively it can be specified as time to signal that it should run based on time instead of iterations.
+Alternatively `t` can be added before the number to make it time based.
 Example:
 `-i i50b`: Run for 50 billion iterations
 `-i t100s`: Run a maximum of 100 seconds